klamt-lab/straindesign/docs/source/9_cnapy_integration.rst

    :target: https://github.com/cnapy-org/cnapy
    :alt: CNApy repository

 CNApy, a GUI-featured toolbox for metabolic modeling offers a graphical user interface for the modeling and design of metabolic networks.
 The software provides a dialog box for specifying strain design problems.
+A full documentation can be found :html:`<a href="#https://cnapy-org.github.io/CNApy-guide/">here</a>`.

 |pic4|